Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 #### Time- or Percent-Based Methods
 - <a href="https://docs.unity3d.com/ScriptReference/Quaternion.Lerp.html">Lerp</a>: Linear interpolation between [0-1]
 - <a href="https://docs.unity3d.com/ScriptReference/Quaternion.Slerp.html">Slerp</a>: Spherical interpolation between [0-1]
-- <a href="https://docs.unity3d.com/ScriptReference/Quaternion.LerpUnclamped.html">LerpUnclamped</a> + <a href="https://docs.unity3d.com/ScriptReference/Quaternion.SlerpUnclamped.html">SlerpUnclamped</a>: can also extrapolate beyond 0 and 1
+- <a href="https://docs.unity3d.com/ScriptReference/Quaternion.LerpUnclamped.html">LerpUnclamped</a> & <a href="https://docs.unity3d.com/ScriptReference/Quaternion.SlerpUnclamped.html">SlerpUnclamped</a>: can also extrapolate beyond 0 and 1

 <details><summary>What's the difference between Lerp and Slerp?
 Aren't they both spherical since it involves things that rotate?</summary>
 Yeah, not much difference tbh.
 Unlike the differences between Vector3's Lerp and Slerp, these all follow the same path but just have an ever-so-slightly different easing/timing along the path.
 The docs say that "[Lerp] is faster than Slerp but looks worse if the rotations are far apart."
-But it's hard to see a difference</details>
+But it's hard to see a difference</details><br>

-<details><summary>Do the Unclamped versions behave the same?</summary>
+<details><summary>Do LerpUnclamped and SlerpUnclamped behave the same?</summary>
 <b>No</b>.
 Because of how the math works with extrapolating and quaternions getting auto-normalized, LerpUnclamped "fizzles out" at certain values outside the 0-1 range, like diminishing returns.
 Unsatisfying.<br>In my tests, if the angle between the start and end orientations are less than ~36° apart, then SlerpUnclamped <i>also</i> behaves like LerpUnclamped.
 However, at larger starting angles, SlerpUnclamped shines and will properly extrapolate.<br>For example, if you wanted to extrapolate the Minute Hand on a Clock, your start and end orientations should be at least 6 minutes apart, but less than 30 minutes so that <i>forward</i> in time doesn't go the wrong way
 </details>